Updated: 10/23/19 | October 23rd, 2019

 Sports are my passion.
 Playing or watching; it doesn’t matter — I like them all.
 I am fortunate to have been to just about every major sporting event in the world, like the Superbowl, Olympics, Champions league, World Cup, Rugby World Cup, etc. I plan a lot of my trips around sporting events.
 It’s difficult to pick just one, but I will say the 2001 World Series.

 This was the World Series between the New York Yankees and Arizona Diamondbacks that took place six weeks after September 11th.
 I am a die-hard, lifelong Yankees fan, a New Yorker, and I also worked in the World Trade Center, so emotions ran very high.
 The middle three games of that series at Yankee Stadium in the Bronx were amazing, exciting, and emotional.
-The Yankees won all three games in dramatic late-inning fashion.
+The Yankees won all three games in a dramatic late-inning fashion.
 They went on to lose the series in seven games, but that didn’t matter.
 Being a part of that series in New York is something I will never forget.